rndmorris/Salis-Arcana/docs/bugfixes.md

 Allows players to craft after the wand in the GUI runs out of vis and is recharged by a Vis Charge Relay.

+### Multiplayer Duplication Bugfix & Per-Player Output Slots

+**Config option:** `arcaneWorkbenchMultiContainer`

+Prevents bugs related to multiple players opening an Arcane Workbench's GUI at the same time, including a duplication bug, research verification bug, and some others.

-### Use Forge fishing lists for fishing golem loot
+## Use Forge fishing lists for fishing golem loot

 **Config option:** `useForgeFishingLists`